Columnstore indexes: Overview

-A columnstore is data that is logically organized as a table with rows and columns, and physically stored in a column-wise data format.
+A columnstore is data that's logically organized as a table with rows and columns, and physically stored in a column-wise data format.

-A rowstore is data that is logically organized as a table with rows and columns, and then physically stored in a row-wise data format.
-This has been the traditional way to store relational table data.
-In SQL Server, rowstore refers to table where the underlying data storage format is a heap, a clustered index, or a memory-optimized table.
+A rowstore is data that's logically organized as a table with rows and columns, and physically stored in a row-wise data format.
+This format is the traditional way to store relational table data.
+In SQL Server, rowstore refers to a table where the underlying data storage format is a heap, a clustered index, or a memory-optimized table.

-In discussions about columnstore indexes, we use the terms rowstore and columnstore to emphasize the format for the data storage.
+In discussions about columnstore indexes, the terms rowstore and columnstore are used to emphasize the format for the data storage.

-For high performance and high compression rates, the columnstore index slices the table into groups of rows, called rowgroups, and then compresses each rowgroup in a column-wise manner.
+For high performance and high compression rates, the columnstore index slices the table into rowgroups, and then compresses each rowgroup in a column-wise manner.
 The number of rows in the rowgroup must be large enough to improve compression rates, and small enough to benefit from in-memory operations.